muhammadawaisfx1-beep/expense-tracker/ISSUE_8.md

 4. **Alert Details**: Include budget information, spending amount, percentage used, and alert type (exceeded/near_limit) in alert responses
 5. **Alert Filtering**: Filter alerts by alert type (exceeded, near_limit, or all)

-## Acceptance Criteria

-- [ ] Users can retrieve all active budget alerts via API
-- [ ] Alerts are generated for budgets that exceed their limits
-- [ ] Alerts are generated for budgets approaching their limits (configurable threshold)
-- [ ] Alert responses include budget details, spending, remaining amount, and alert type
-- [ ] Users can filter alerts by type (exceeded, near_limit, all)
-- [ ] API endpoint accepts threshold_percent parameter for custom alert thresholds
-- [ ] At least 3 unit tests for alert operations
-- [ ] 1 P2P test demonstrating alert generation workflow
-- [ ] 1 F2P test demonstrating alert when approaching limit

 ## API Endpoints

 - `GET /api/budgets/alerts` - Get all active budget alerts for a user